 - Roasting the frozen vegetables a bit longer – The easiest way to do this is by roasting them first on your sheet pan for 10 minutes or so, and then adding the spicy Italian chicken sausage and potatoes.

 - How long to roast frozen vegetables will depend on how crispy you want them and if you want them ready when everything else is ready, but I would suggest 10-15 more minutes.

-How To Store Sheet Pan Chicken Sausage and Fall Vegetables Leftovers
+How To Store Chicken Sausage and Veggies Leftovers

 To store leftovers, keep in the refrigerator in an airtight container for up to 3 days.
 I find that after that, it starts to get a little mushy.